VictorCam/Boat-Loads-API/README.md

-# FullStack-CloudApp Portfolio Project
+# Cloud API Portfolio Project

 This project is the final project with the Instructor Chaundry at Oregon State University.
-The project uses Nodejs.
+This project uses HTML, Javascript, Nodejs, Node, npm, Google Cloud, Datastore, and Yaml.